Skip to content

 Is A.J.
 Brown the greatest Eagles receiver of all time?

-The Inquirer’s Jeff McLane talks about A.J.
-Brown’s greatness on the latest episode of “unCovering the Birds”
+The Inquirer’s Jeff McLane talks about Brown’s greatness on the latest episode of “unCovering the Birds.”

-On the latest episode of unCovering the Birds, Jeff McLane brought up an interesting question surrounding the Eagles star receiver A.J.
-Brown.
-Is he the greatest Eagles receiver of all time?
+On the latest episode of unCovering the Birds, Jeff McLane brought up an interesting question surrounding A.J.
+Brown: Is he the greatest Eagles receiver of all time?

 McLane sure thinks so.

-The three-time Pro Bowler is entering his third year with the Eagles.
-Since his arrival in 2022, Brown has set a single-season franchise record for receiving yards and holds the record for the most consecutive games with 125 or more receiving yards.
+The three-time Pro Bowler is in his third season with the Eagles.
+Since his arrival in 2022, Brown has set a single-season franchise record for receiving yards and holds the record for the most consecutive games with 125 or more yards.

 Another stat McLane pointed to was Brown’s success rate in man coverage.
-With a 93.7 grade, Brown has the best grade of all wide receivers against man coverage, per Pro Football Focus.
-Brown explained his mindset heading into the matchups.
+With a 93.7 grade, Brown has the best grade of all wide receivers facing that coverage, according to Pro Football Focus.
+Brown explained his mindset heading into those matchups.

-“I want the ball,” Brown said.
+“I want the ball,” the receiver said.
 “I want the ball because I’m trying to change the game.
 Lot of times I’m getting doubled or the defense is rotating their coverage to my side.
 Whenever I get one-on-one, my eyes light up.
-I want my quarterback’s eyes to light up too, and I’m trying to make the most of it too.
+I want my quarterback’s eyes to light up, too, and I’m trying to make the most of it, too.
 That don’t come too often.
-So whenever I get the opportunity, I know I got to cash in on it.”
+So whenever I get the opportunity, I know I’ve got to cash in on it.”

 When comparing Brown to other great wide receivers in Eagles history, a name that comes to mind is Terrell Owens.
 Owens spent two seasons with the Eagles (2004-05) and was a key part of the team’s run to Super Bowl XXXIX.
 The six-time Pro Bowler recorded nine receptions for 122 yards in a narrow loss to the New England Patriots.

 “Brown may be playing as well as any receiver in the NFL right now,” McLane said.
-“And he’s certainly the best Eagles have had at the position since Terrell Owens.
-He isn’t as big but he’s just as strong and that may be where the comparison ends.
-Despite an attempt I saw late last season, to paint Brown as a diva in the Owens mold.
+“And he’s certainly the best the Eagles have had at the position since Terrell Owens.
+He isn’t as big, but he’s just as strong and that may be where the comparison ends.
+Despite an attempt I saw late last season to paint Brown as a diva in the Owens mold.
 I’ve been around Brown the last three years and I’ve tried my best to correct that narrative.